Non-Associative Geometry and the Spectral Action Principle: Introduction and Motivation

-The more concrete motivation is the following.
-We would like to reformulate the most successful Grand Unified Theories (GUTs) -- {\it e.g.}\ those based on $SU(5)$, $SO(10)$ and $E_{6}$ -- in terms of the spectral action, but in order to do this, we are forced to use nonassociative input algebras.
-To appreciate this point, first note that the representation theory of associative $\ast$-algebras is much more restricted than the representation theory of Lie groups: Lie groups (like $SU(5)$) have an infinite number of irreps, but associative algebras (like the corresponding $\ast$-algebra $M_{5}(\mathbb{C})$ of $5\times5$ complex matrices, whose automorphism group is $SU(5)$) only have a finite number.
+Next we turn to the more specific physical motivation.
+Although we would like to use the framework of non-commutative geometry to explore beyond the standard model of particle physics, many of the most interesting extensions are out of reach of the associative formalism.
+As a specific example, in order to reformulate the most successful Grand Unified Theories (GUTs) -- {\it e.g.}\ those based on $SU(5)$, $SO(10)$ and $E_{6}$ -- in terms of the spectral action, we are forced to use nonassociative input algebras.
+To appreciate this point, first note that the representation theory of associative $\ast$-algebras is much more restricted than the representation theory of Lie groups \cite{Krajewski:1996se}: Lie groups (like $SU(5)$) have an infinite number of irreps, but associative algebras (like the corresponding $\ast$-algebra $M_{5}(\mathbb{C})$ of $5\times5$ complex matrices, whose automorphism group is $SU(5)$) only have a small finite number.
 In particular, if we ask whether key fermionic representations needed in GUT model building -- such as the ${\bf 10}$ of $SU(5)$, the ${\bf 16}$ of $SO(10)$, or the ${\bf 27}$ of $E_{6}$ -- are available as the irreps of algebras with the correct corresponding automorphism groups, the answer is ``no'' for associative algebras, and ``yes'' for nonassociative algebras.
-Furthermore, if we ask whether the exceptional groups (including $E_{6}$ which is of particular interest for GUT model building) appear as the automorphism groups of corresponding algebras, again the answer is ``no'' for associative algebras and ``yes'' for nonassociative algebras.
+Furthermore, if we ask whether the exceptional groups (including $E_{6}$, which is of particular interest for GUT model building, and $E_{8}$, which is of particular interest in connection with string theory) appear as the automorphism groups of corresponding algebras, again the answer is ``no'' for associative algebras and ``yes'' for nonassociative algebras.

-Finally, it is worth stressing that, even when the input $\ast$-algebra is nonassociative, at the end of the day one obtains an ordinary action describing ordinary physics: {\it i.e.}\ a gauge theory coupled to Einstein gravity, and built from ordinary (associative) scalar, spinor, gauge and metric fields, and living on ordinary spacetime.
-In other words, a reader who is unfamiliar with this topic might worry that the resulting theory is an exotic one which lives on some sort of nonassociative spacetime, or is built from nonassociative gauge field -- but this is not what happens.
-In section \ref{sec4} we present the first example of the spectral action evaluated on a nonassociative spectral triple, which serves to illustrate this point.
+With these motivations in mind, in Section \ref{NAGformalism} we consider the aspects of NCG which must be generalized or recast in order to accomodate non-associativity, and we take some of the first steps towards formulating non-associative geometry.
+Keeping in mind the application to physics, we pay particular attention to a class of geometries that we call `almost-associative'.
+These are constructed by taking the product of an ordinary (commutative, associative, infinite-dimensional) smooth Riemannian spectral triple on the one hand, and a finite-dimensional non-associative spectral triple on the other.